-Our Physical Education course is extremely popular and numbers are capped by the DfE so very early application is strongly advised.
+Our Physical Education course is extremely popular and so very early application is strongly advised.
+You will need to demonstrate prior experience to be successfully shortlisted.

-Taught by experienced and friendly staff, who were all successful teachers and maintain strong links with schools, you will join a community of students at our new city centre campus and become part of our LJMU Partnership school family, with whom we work very closely.
+Taught by experienced and friendly staff, who were all successful teachers and maintain strong links with schools, you will join a community of students at our city centre campus and spend at least 120 days within our LJMU Partnership schools.

 LJMU is unique in the North West in offering a Post Graduate Diploma in Education together with Qualified Teacher Status.
 This means that our PE teaching graduates are skilled teachers already two thirds of the way towards a Masters, which many go on to complete during their early career.